Envelopes

 Branding

-Besides being just a carrier of relevant information, they are also perfect for branding and increasing client engagement during direct mail marketing campaigns since colorful, cute, and uniquely designed envelopes are more likely to get opened than boring ones.
+Besides being just a carrier of relevant information, they are also perfect for branding and increasing client engagement.
+This is used during direct mail marketing business and personal campaigns.
+Since colorful, cute, and uniquely designed envelopes are more likely to get opened than boring ones.

 Promotional Tool

 Envelopes also act as a promotional tool, since the well-designed ones are likely to get the attention of the recipient and a chance to be opened.
+A number of companies still circulate printed copies of their documents to partners and clients.
 Hence, it’s best to design envelopes professionally to gain engagement and responses.

 What’s in an Envelope?
 Parts?